b4stet/py_aqua/readme.md

 - a quiz has one or multiple section(s)
 - each section has one or multiple group(s)
 - each group has
-    - a description
+    - a description, in html multines format
     - one or multiple item(s)
 - each item is a question of one of the following types, has a category and a priority:
-    - `category` will be used in the gap analysis, to group items by theme
+    - `category` will be used in the gap analysis, to group items by theme, it refers to the id defined in `analysis.categories[].id` key
     - `priority` (eg. low/medium/high) corresponds to a weight in scoring, and a remediation priority in the report
     - `qcm`:
         - only one option can be ticked